BlueBrain/projectionizer/doc/source/theory_practice.rst

  #.
 For each of these so-called boundary voxels, start tracing its normal (a.k.a., direction) vector backwards:
      * If the ray trace hits a voxel in the bottom of a bottom layer (e.g., L6 in SSCX), take its position as that of the fiber and the normal direction as that of the fiber.
      * Otherwise, continue to the next boundary voxel.
  #.
-(Upcoming) If fiber count is less than desired, generate extra fibers
+If fiber count is less than desired, generate extra fibers
 The trace back from upper layers is done to ensure that the column and fiber directions are a better match.

 .. image:: images/ray_cast.png